Visitors

 Albert Williamson-Taylor

-Williamson-Taylor tutors with London’s Architectural Association and is an honorary fellow of the Royal Institute of British Architects (RIBA).
-Albert is the first Black Engineer to be awarded the IStructE international Gold Medal Award in its 100 years of existence.
+In 2023, Williamson-Taylor was the first Black Engineer to be awarded the IStructE Gold Medal Award—the Institution’s highest individual honor—in recognition of his outstanding contribution to structural engineering and to society.
 He also leads AKT II’s work in encouraging young people from ethnic minorities into STEM careers.